NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 •	active, if they have logged in to RAVS
 •	deactivated, if they have not logged in to RAVS for 90 days or have been deactivated by a lead administrator

-If you do not have any invited or deactivated users, you will just see active users.
+If you do not have any invited or deactivated users, you only see active users.

-You'll also each user's permission level and whether they are a vaccinator.
+You can also see each user's permission level and whether they are a vaccinator.

 This table shows the permission levels a user can have at an individual pharmacy.